 Free Language Services

-Seattle Children’s Patient and Family Relations
+Seattle Children’s Support and Engagement

 U.S. Department of Health and Human Services, Office for Civil Rights

-You also can file a civil rights complaint with the U.S. Department of Health and Human Services, Office for Civil Rights:
+You can file a civil rights complaint with the U.S. Department of Health and Human Services, Office for Civil Rights: